Stable Roommates with Narcissistic, Single-Peaked, and Single-Crossing Preferences: Introduction

 [1]{{#1}} [1]{{\boldmath{#1}}}

 In \cref{sec:prelim}, we discuss natural generalizations of the well-known single-peaked and single-crossing preferences (that were originally introduced for linear orders) for incomplete preferences with ties.
 In \cref{sec:complete}, we show that for complete preference orders, structurally restricted preferences such as being narcissistic and single-crossing or being narcissistic and single-peaked guarantee the existence of stable matchings.
-Moreover, we demonstrate that the known algorithm of \citet{BartholdiTrick1986} can be extended to always finds a stable matching in two new cases: The algorithm works when the preferences are complete, narcissistic, single-crossing, and may contain ties as well as when the preferences are complete, narcissistic, single-peaked, and may contain ties.
-The running time for $2\cdot n$ agents increases to $O(n^2)$ when ties are present.
-In \cref{sec:incomplete} we study the case where the preferences are incomplete and may contain ties, and prove that \SR becomes NP-complete, even when the preferences are narcissistic, single-peaked, and (tie-sensitive) single-crossing.
+Moreover, we demonstrate that the known algorithm of \citet{BartholdiTrick1986} can be extended to always find a stable matching in two new cases: The algorithm works \begin{compactenum}[(1)] \item when the preferences are complete, narcissistic, single-crossing, and may contain ties as well as \item when the preferences are complete, narcissistic, single-peaked, and may contain ties. \end{compactenum} In \cref{sec:incomplete} we study the case where the preferences are incomplete and may contain ties, and prove that \SR becomes NP-complete, even when the preferences are narcissistic, single-peaked, and (tie-sensitive) single-crossing.
 Our results, together with those from related work, are surveyed in \cref{table:results}.
 We conclude in \cref{sec:conclude} with some open questions.